JTDJames/X-Ray_pneumonia__phase_4/README.md

 Our model is exceptionally good at identifying whether someone is healthy or not.
-It can with 95? percent accuracy determines whether or not someone has pneumonia.
-In addition this model only classified a pneumonia x-ray as healthy ??? percent of the time.
+With an accuracy of it 97 percent on unseen data, the model can predict whether or not someone has pneumonia based on their X-rays.
+Additionally, the false omission rate, the proportion of patients with pneumonia who were diagnosed as healthy, was minimized to just 7.1 percent.
+This means that a low number of potential pneumonia patients would slip through the cracks, especially after a final evaluation of the model results by a doctor.
+Overall, given that radiologist's accuracy rates range between 38-76 percent, this model can be a useful tool as an initial screening that can perform at similar rates to radiologists.

 #### Bacterial vs. Viral

 One of the other advantages to our model is its ability to classify an x-ray as either a viral pneumonia infection or a bacterial infection.
-Not only does it classify someone as being healthy or having pneumonia it can also determine what type of pneumonia the person has.
-Our model was able to accurately predict bacterial pneumonia ??? percent of the time and was ??? percent accurate in predicting viral pneumonia.
+Our model was able to accurately predict bacterial pneumonia 82.1 percent of the time and was 59.3 percent accurate in predicting viral pneumonia.
+This can provide doctors with a good idea for correct treatment options given that nature of the pneumonia.

 ## VI.
 Conclusion